History of Hungary before the Hungarian conquest: Istállóskő Cave, Aurignacian group

+Szelete culture

+According to a scholarly view, a local archaeological culture—the "Szeleta culture"—can be distinguished, which represents a transition between the Middle and Upper Palaeolithic and was featured by leaf-shaped spearheads from around 32,000 BC.
+However, the existence of a distinct archaeological culture is not unanimously accepted by specialists, because most prehistoric tools from the eponymous Szeleta Cave (in the eastern side of the Bükk) are similar to those found in the Upper Palaeolithic sites of Central Europe.

+Gravettian hunters

 Attracted by the rich fauna of the lowlands in the centre of the Carpathian Basin, groups of "Gravettian" hunters penetrated into the territory from the west about 27,000 years ago.
 The central grasslands were not covered by ice even at the maximum of the last glaciation (around 20,000 years ago).
 The new arrivals settled on hilltops along the rivers Hornád and Bodrog.
 They primarily hunted mammoth and elk and used stone blades to work skin, bone, antler and wood.
 Artistic finds are rare; for instance, a disc with serrated edges, which was made of polished limestone, was found at Bodrogkeresztúr.
 A second wave of "Gravettians" arrived during the warmer period that began about 20,000 years ago.
 They primarily made their tools from pebbles, similar to Lower Palaeolithic communities, but no continuity between the two groups can be detected.
 The remains of semi-sunken huts were excavated at a site on a hilltop near Sárvár where reindeer bones were also found.
 The site also yielded a perforated (but not decorated) reindeer antler.
 In addition to permanent settlements, the Gravettian hunters' temporary camps were unearthed in the plains of the Jászság and around Szeged.
 About 15,000 years ago, new hunters came to the territory; their best-known settlements were situated in northeastern Transdanubia.
 A pendant made of wolf tooth, a pair of red deer teeth and similar finds suggest that these hunters wore ornaments.

+Mesolitic Age

 Mesolithic sites are rare but start to appear after systematic surveys, especially in the Jászság area.

+Tardenoisian culture, 9000–4000 BC

+The Tardenoisian (or Beuronian) is an archaeological culture of the Mesolithic/Epipaleolithic period from northern France and Belgium.
+Similar cultures are known further east in Central Europe, parts of Britain and west across Spain, extending possibly to the nowadays North-Western Hungary.

-Neolithic to Copper Age
+Neolithic to Chalcolithic Age

+Starčevo culture 6200–4500 BC

+The Starčevo culture is an archaeological culture of Southeastern Europe, dating to the Neolithic period between c.
+6200 and 4500 BCE.
+It originates in the spread of the Neolithic package of peoples and technological innovations including farming and ceramics from Anatolia to the area of Sesklo.
+The Starčevo culture marks its spread to the inland Balkan peninsula as the Cardial ware culture did along the Adriatic coastline.
+It forms part of the wider Starčevo–Körös–Criş culture which gave rise to the central European Linear Pottery culture c.
+700 years after the initial spread of Neolithic farmers towards the northern Balkans.